 To understand adultery one must have a basic concept of marriage and its importance, else the heinousness of the act will be lost to a war of semantics and postulations.
-To begin with, marriage is not a contract between two people who decide to live together and call that arrangement a relationship.
-This notion started in the sixties with the "free love" movement and in academia where "science" declared man to be one of the animal kingdom.
+To begin with, marriage is not a contract between two people who decide to live together and call that arrangement a "marriage relationship."
+This notion started in the sixties with the "free love" movement and in academia where "science" declared man to be part of the animal kingdom.
 Animals do not marry.
 Why?
-They postulate- because animals lack the social complexity of man.
-The sociologists maintained that marriage was devised for legal reasons and personal reasons of commitment.
-They say at some point ancient man decided for sake of children, family and community, there had to be put in place an institution whereby males would not allow themselves to be driven by basic instinct and have many sexual partners.
+The supposed scientific experts postulate- because animals lack the social complexity of man.
+The sociologists maintain that marriage was devised for legal reasons and personal reasons of commitment.
+They say at some point ancient man decided for sake of children, family, and community, there had to be put in place an institution whereby males would not allow themselves to be driven by basic instinct and have many sexual partners.
 This served to build confidence into the family unit and to keep the gene pool from being overtaxed.
 It does sound smart, doesn't it?
 But the fact is, that this is nowhere near the truth.
 Yet generation after generation is told this and other "fluff" facts to minimize marriage and what God intended it to be.

 This concept of marriage being a contract was purposely designed to weaken and ultimately destroy marriage and the Bible's definition of family.
 They reason, if marriage is a contract then contracts can be broken because it's just a matter of finding the loophole in the law for the law to be circumvented, amended, or even abolished.
 Marriage is not a contract.
 It is a covenant whose origin is God, and before whom it stands as binding on the partners for life.

 In the garden of Eden God placed man and woman, and though there were no vows resembling our ceremonies of today, God had instituted a binding covenant between them forever.
 A covenant is a promise with the severest of consequences if broken.
 A covenant was made so as to lend gravity and accountability to those between whom it was made.
 But more than that, a covenant binds the two participants into a relationship.
-In the case of marriage, the relationship is one of joining of two bodiesin a spiritual sense, so that the two people are considered by God as "one flesh," only one physical entity.
+In the case of marriage, the relationship is the symbolic joining of two physical bodies in a spiritual sense, so that the two people are considered by God as "one flesh," only one physical entity.
 There is no other covenant like this, whereby the two participants are divinely joined, considered "one" for life.

 "And the LORD God caused a deep sleep to fall on Adam, and he slept; and He took one of his ribs, and closed up the flesh in its place.
 Then the rib which the LORD God had taken from man, He made into a woman and He brought her to the man.
 And Adam said, 'This is now bone of my bones and flesh of my flesh; she shall be called woman because she was taken out of man.'
 Therefore, a man shall leave his father and mother and be joined to his wife, and they shall become one flesh."
 (Genesis 2:21-24)